MicroEJ/docs/SDK6UserGuide/limitations.rst

 - Build the WPK of an Application.
 - Build the Feature file (.fo) of an Application.
 - Build the Virtual Device of an Application.
+- Use the Stack Trace Reader.
+- Use the Code Coverage Analyzer.
+- Use the Font Designer, Memory Map Analyzer, Heap Analyzer and Front Panel Designer tools.

 Therefore, it does not support all the features of the SDK 5, especially:

 - Build of Foundation Libraries, Mocks, VEE Ports or any other component type except Applications and Add-On Libraries.
-- Resolve dependencies in the IDE.
-- Launch of MicroEJ tools, such as the Stack Trace Reader.
+- Launch of some MicroEJ tools, such as the Local Deploy, the Serial to Socket Transmitter or the Kernel Metadata Generator.
-- Font Designer, Memory Map Analyzer, Heap Analyzer and Front Panel Designer.

 If you need these features, you have to use :ref:`the SDK 5 <sdk_user_guide>`.

 ..
-   | Copyright 2008-2023, MicroEJ Corp.
+   | Copyright 2008-2024, MicroEJ Corp.
 Content in this space is free
    for read and redistribute.
 Except if otherwise stated, modification is subject to MicroEJ Corp prior approval.
    | MicroEJ is a trademark of MicroEJ Corp.
 All other trademarks and